-After breakneck campaign, Ontario PCs set to announce new leader

-Blue, green and red balloons hung from the rafters of a Markham conference centre Saturday as hundreds gathered below to await the announcement of a new leader for Ontario's Progressive Conservatives.
+Ontario PCs leadership race results delayed amid confusion

+The announcement of the new leader of the Ontario Progressive Conservatives was delayed on Saturday afternoon due to an undisclosed issue with the vote.
+Lawyers representing some of the candidates in the race were also seen meeting at the convention centre.

+Earlier on Saturday, interim leader of Ontario PCs Vic Fedeli called on his party to stay united as members gathered in Markham, Ont., and prepared to welcome a new leader on Saturday afternoon.

-After nearly 15 years as the province's Official Opposition, the Tories hope their new leader will unite the party in time to defeat Premier Kathleen Wynne and her Liberal government.
-However, with an election only a few months away, the new leader will inherit a party facing internal divisions after a breakneck campaign marked by ferocious skirmishes between the four candidates.
+After nearly 15 years as the province's Official Opposition, the Tories hope their new leader will unite the party in time to defeat Premier Kathleen Wynne and her Liberal government in a few short months.
+However, Mr. Fedeli warned that the new leader will need to work with the party's factions to bring them together.

 Adam Radwanski: Ontario Tories shouldn't believe their party's 'clean bill of health'